Single Pixel Reconstruction for One-stage Instance Segmentation: Experiments on Instance Segmentation

 \subsection{Main Results}

-We compare SPRNet to the state-of-the-art instance segmentation methods in Table \ref{tab:1}.
-All instantiations of our model have comparable performance to previous state-of-the-art models including MNC \cite{dai2016instance}, FCIS \cite{li2016fully} and Mask R-CNN \cite{he2017mask}, the winners of MS-COCO 2015, 2016 and 2017 segmentation challenges, respectively.
-Without embellishments or any data augmentation, SPRNet with the ResNet-50-GFPN backbone has a lower 1.6 AP compared to Mask R-CNN with ResNet-50-FPN, which also includes horizontal flip training, and online hard example mining (OHEM) \cite{shrivastava2016training}.
-Due to the natural advantage of one-stage detectors, detection results have a higher recall than R-CNN based frameworks \ref{tab:22}.
-Also, our method could robustly distinguish edges on overlapped objects.
-Note that the overlap issue is extremely severe in FCIS, and later solved by Mask R-CNN.
+We compare SPRNet with the state-of-the-art instance segmentation methods in Table \ref{tab:1}.
+All instantiations of our model have comparable performance with previous state-of-the-art models including MNC \cite{dai2016instance}, FCIS \cite{Yi2017Fully}, Mask R-CNN \cite{he2017mask}, and the winners of MS-COCO 2015, 2016 and 2017 segmentation challenges.
+Without embellishments or any data augmentation, the AP of the SPRNet with ResNet-50-GFPN backbone is 1.6 percents lower than that of the Mask R-CNN with ResNet-50-FPN that also includes horizontal flip training and online hard example mining (OHEM) \cite{shrivastava2016training}.
+However, the SPRNet with ResNet-50-GFPN backbone has higher computational efficiency than the comparative method owing to the one-stage framework.
+In addition, we obtain higher detection recall than R-CNN based frameworks due to the natural advantage of one-stage detectors.
+More importantly, our method could robustly distinguish edges on overlapped objects.
+The overlapping issue is extremely severe in FCIS and later solved by Mask R-CNN.
 Our one-stage SPRNet has shown good capability of handling this issue.
-We visualize some examples of the SPRNet predictions in Figure \ref{fig:4}.
+We visualize some examples of the SPRNet predictions in Figure \ref{fig:5}.
 SPRNet achieves good results even under challenging conditions.
+Examples contain crowded objects, objects in extreme sizes, objects with uncommon morphology.
+Our methods show promising results in distinguishing borders and maintaining edge consistence.